Lakewood Pedestrian Accident Lawyers

 Recovering from a pedestrian accident can be extremely difficult.
 In addition to paying sky-high medical bills and dealing with physical and emotional pain, you may suffer a life-long disability, or worse.
 You don’t have to face this trying time alone.
 If you believe the driver was responsible, you may have legal options.

-The Lakewood, Washington pedestrian accident lawyers of Briggs & Briggs can be your lifeline.
+The Lakewood, Washington pedestrian accident lawyers of The Law Offices of Briggs & Briggs can be your lifeline.
 For over sixty years, we have been helping personal injury victims just like you to win compensation for their injuries.
 With lawyers serving Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we are ready to help you when and where you need it.
 For more information on how we can fight to hold the negligent driver who hit you accountable, call us now at (253) 588-6696.